intuit/fuzzy-matcher/README.md

 MatchService matchService = new MatchService();
 ```

-It support 3 ways to match the documents
+It supports 3 ways to match the documents

-* __Match a list of Documents__ : This is useful if you have an existing list of document, and want to find out which
+* __Match a list of Documents__: This is useful if you have an existing list of documents, and want to find out which
 of them might have potential duplicates.
 A typical de-dup use case

 ```
 matchService.applyMatch(List<Document> documents)
 ```

-* __Match a list of Document with Existing List__ : This is useful for matching a new list of document with an existing
+* __Match a list of Documents with an Existing List__: This is useful for matching a new list of documents with an existing
 list in your system.
-For example if your are performing a bulk import and want to find out if any of them match with
+For example, if you're performing a bulk import and want to find out if any of them match with
 existing data

 ```
 matchService.applyMatch(List<Document> documents, List<Document> matchWith)
 ```

-* __Match a Document with Existing List__ : This is useful when a new document is being created and you want to ensure
+* __Match a Document with Existing List__: This is useful when a new document is being created and you want to ensure
 that a similar document does not already exist in your system

 ```